Together We Can Make the Difference

-Our Care Centre services in Dublin and Cork are now fully restored providing podiatry services (click here to make an appointment) and access to Diabetic RetinaScreen services each day.
-Our Counselling services are also available via one to one virtual appointments (click here for more information).
+Our Care Centre services in Dublin and Cork are now fully operational providing podiatry services (click here to make an appointment) and access to Diabetic RetinaScreen services each day.
+Our Counselling services are also available via one-to-one virtual appointments (click here for more information).

-With schools reopened, we also continue to educate and support teachers and Special Needs Assistants in the management of school going children with Type 1 diabetes via online virtual platforms.
+With schools reopening, we also continue to educate and support teachers and Special Needs Assistants in the management of school going children with Type 1 diabetes via online virtual platforms.

 To help ensure we keep our services open for whatever length of time it takes to beat COVID-19, make a donation today.